Atrial Fibrillation Screening

-An afib test can detect the presence of afib, but it's not always possible to determine the cause.
-There are a few conditions known to cause afib.
+An Afib test can detect the presence of Afib, but it is not always possible to determine the cause.
+There are a few conditions known to cause Afib.
 Structural damage to the heart can cause atrial fibrillation.
 Other possible causes include heart attacks or heart disease, high blood pressure, metabolic imbalances, stimulants such as caffeine, congenital heart defects, and sleep apnea.
-If you have any of these risk factors, you should consider getting an afib test.
+If you have any of these risk factors, you should consider getting an Afib test.

 Afib Screening Details

-The afib ekg is painless, non-invasive, and does not require the removal of any clothing.
+The Afib EKG conducted by Life Line Screening is painless, non-invasive, and does not require the removal of any clothing.
 While you are lying on your back, EKG electrodes are attached to the wrists and ankles and a reading is taken of the electrical activity of the heart.
-A trained technician will review the readout from the EKG and determine if Afib is occurring during the screening.
-Your afib test results letter will indicate if your afib screening is normal or abnormal, and will recommend that you follow up with your personal physician if needed.
+A trained technician will review the readout from the EKG and determine if an irregular heartbeat is occurring during the screening.
+Your test results letter will indicate if your screening is normal or abnormal, and will recommend that you follow up with your personal physician if needed.

 Warning Signs of Atrial Fibrillation

-Not everyone experiences afib symptoms, even if they have periodic afib.
-These warning signs should be brought to your doctor's attention; they may decide you could benefit from an afib test.
+Not everyone experiences Afib symptoms, even if they have periodic Afib.
+These warning signs should be brought to your doctor’s attention; they will help your doctor determine if you could benefit from an Afib test.